 Government Subsidies

 Moreover, in regulated environments where utilities often have to manage renewable energy integration, Base Power’s battery storage systems can store excess generation from solar or wind, smoothing out fluctuations and providing grid services like frequency regulation.
-With recent policy shifts, such as the IRA’s tax incentives for standalone battery storage, utilities are incentivized to incorporate these systems, providing a critical entry point for Base Power to expand its footprint through utility partnerships.
+With recent policy tailwinds, such as the IRA and OBBBA’s incentives for battery storage, utilities are incentivized to incorporate these systems, providing a critical entry point for Base to expand its footprint through utility partnerships.

 Permitting Reform